diogenesofweb/blog/articles/accordion_and_expansion_panel_in_pure_css.md

 Recently I needed to build a simple FAQ page for an SSG website and wanted to make it as light and simple as possible.
 So, I quickly looked for ‘accordion’ and ‘expansion panels’ examples in popular libraries.
 No one of them used `<details>` tag.
 All went with a bunch of `<div>`’s with `<button>` and obviously applied some JS.
 Even though `<details>` is especially suited for that kind of thing, and with 0 JS.

-Yes, I know we can't animate `<details>`’s height on state change (open-close) without JS, which is definitely an annoyance, but is it really necessary?
+Yes, I know we can't animate [details](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details)’s height on state change (open-close) without JS, which is definitely an annoyance, but is it really necessary?

 `<details>` is a browser native solution, and a good one.
 Should I not forget it!